Charters Reports Reviews Shop Text Us (305) 209-5594

 • Florida Bay today: variable winds near 5 knots, becoming south early afternoon, then west to northwest late.
 Bay waters smooth

-• The 9:32 PM negative low pulls water hard off the flats, stacking tarpon in channels and cuts
+• The 9:32 PM negative low pulls water hard off the flats and stacks tarpon in channels and cuts

 • Protected water is a clean alternative to the reef if you want a different kind of fight

-• The smooth bay conditions make sight fishing a real option
+• The smooth bay makes sight fishing a real option

 Captain’s Recommendation